-30 But see the discussion in Jeremy Waldron, The Dignity of Groups, forthcoming ACTA JURIDICA (2008), presently available at http://ssrn.com/abstract=1287174
+29 But see the discussion in Jeremy Waldron, The Dignity of Groups, forthcoming ACTA JURIDICA (2008), presently available at http://ssrn.com/abstract=1287174

-31 Kumm, supra note 2, at 25: "the international rule of law also provides predictability and 26 enhances the freedom of individual actors.
+30 Kumm, supra note 2, at 25-6: "[T]he international rule of law also provides predictability and enhances the freedom of individual actors.
 The rule of law secures fixed points of reference by stabilizing social relationships and providing them with predictability.
 In this way, the international rule of law protects and enhances the freedom of various actors, creating a predictable environment in which actors can make meaningful choices.
 The rule of law accomplishes the same purpose on the national level.
 This may be of lesser significance for powerful governments with the resources and bureaucracies to process information and negotiate commitments from other actors in other ways."

-32 Ibid., 25-6.
+31 Ibid., 25-6.

-33 Ibid., 26.
+32 Ibid., 26.

-34 Cf. the riposte to Oliver Wendell Holmes's "bad man theory" of law in HART, THE CONCEPT OF LAW, supra note 11, at 40: "Why should not law be equally if not more concerned with the 'puzzled man' or 'ignorant man' who is willing to do what is required, if only he can be told what it is?"
+33 Cf. the riposte to Oliver Wendell Holmes's "bad man theory" of law in HART, THE CONCEPT OF LAW, supra note 11, at 40: "Why should not law be equally if not more concerned with the 'puzzled man' or 'ignorant man' who is willing to do what is required, if only he can be told what it is?"

-More fundamentally, under both headings (i) and (ii), it may be a mistake to think that the ROL aims only to protect subjects from state, government or law itself.
-It also aims to protect them from one another, both individuals at the national level, and perhaps nation-states at the international level.
-As Kumm puts it, "[u]nder the principle of international legality, less powerful states tend to be more effectively protected against impositions by powerful states."
-It might even be thought that the international ROL seeks to vindicate among states a principle of juridical equality, so that in regard to elementary rights and duties, states are treated as equals, no matter how powerful or powerless some of them may be in fact.
+effectively protected against impositions by powerful states."34 It might even be thought that the international ROL seeks to vindicate among states a principle of juridical equality, so that in regard to elementary rights and duties, states are treated as equals, no matter how powerful or powerless some of them may be in fact.
+(I will say more about this in §8.)